Arctic Easter Parade

 Day 3:

-1½-Hour Dog Sled Ride (optional)
+1½-Hour Dog Sled Ride (add-on)

 The dog sled is one of the most famous Greenlandic icons and a thousand-year-old tradition for the Inuit.
 Not many vehicles have survived such a long period without change in appearance and technology: a pack of happy dogs in harnesses tied to a simply constructed wooden sled.
 It is hard to explain this experience – it has to be tried.